hattorihanzo86/merninstantbackend/readme.md

 **Models**    - models/ productModel.js
 **Routes**    - routes/ index.js

-Running server type the  `nodemon index`
+Running server type the  `nodemon server`

 just incase nodemon is not found you can install the package globally `npm install -g nodemon`